daveswartz/mateinone/README.md

 Status
 ==========

 The project is in a primordial state.
-White pieces are placed on a board and moves can be generated and validated according to most of the rules of chess.
+Pieces are placed on a board and moves can be generated and validated according to most of the rules of chess.

 Next steps:

-* Black Side
 * Capture
 * Scoring
 * Input/Ouput (PGN & FEN)